 Horses identified in italics are being aimed to contest the race about which you are reading.
 As the countdown continues effort will be made to update races with confirmed runners and how they might fit in.

-The General Trends page covers lots of information and musings that doesn't really refer to any specific race.
-This includes jockeys, trainers, how W Mullins is no respecter of Cheltenham stats, stats on Pricewise, preview nights, course winners, Fate of the Favourites et al. Click on the links and share the concerns of my family and friends as to how I spend six weeks at the start of every year.
-There is a quiz and other stuff, including a review of the 2018 and 2019 Festivals.
+The General Trends page covers lots of information and musings that don't really refer to any specific race.
+This includes jockeys, trainers, how W Mullins is no respecter of Cheltenham stats, stats on Pricewise, preview nights, course winners, Gault's Momentum Theory, Fate of the Favourites et al. Click on the links and share the concerns of family and friends as to how I spend six weeks at the start of every year.
+There's a quiz and other stuff, including a stats review of the 2020 and 2019 Festivals.

-On each day of the Festival I post selections for each race at the top of this home page.
-These remain my view of those with the best chances/value as identified by my interpretation of GaultStats.
-Please feel free to come to your own conclusions.
+By 11 am on each day of the Festival my selections for each race will all be at the top of this page.
+These will be my view of those with the best chances/value as identified by my interpretation of GaultStats.
+I don't tend to tip too many shorties so please feel free to come to your own conclusions.

 As ever, a labour of love,

 (Feedback positive or constructive welcomed at twitter @gaultstats or email firstname.lastname@example.org.
 Reasonable theories will be researched.
-As I am old fashioned, I don't count Punchestown as being 'this season')
+As I am old fashioned, I don't count Punchestown as being 'this season.'
+Have fun.)